cpmech/gosl/doc/InstallationOnMacOSX.md

 # Installing Gosl on Mac OS X

-The instalation on OSX includes:
+The installation on OSX includes:

 1. Xcode
 2. MacPorts